Perry Marshall: Work and publications

 He continues to design high performance loudspeakers and write on the design philosophy he follows.
 In January 2021, one of his designs was featured on the cover of AudioXpress magazine.
 Another of his speakers won the Parts Express annual design competition.
 He hosted the June 2023 meeting of the Chicago Audio Society in 2023.

+Marshall was one of the co-authors of Michael Levin's 2026 Journal of Biological Sciences paper "Defining Life: A Conversation.

 Evolution

 In 2015, he published Evolution 2.0: Breaking the Deadlock Between Darwin And Design (BenBella Books, Inc., ISBN 978-1-940363-80-6), a publicly accessible account of scientific progress supporting extended evolutionary synthesis.

 The book accepts the process of natural selection, but based on the work of Barbara McClintock, Lynn Margulis, James A. Shapiro and Denis Noble, rejects the hypothesis that variation arises primarily from random DNA copying errors.
 It summarises the argument of Hubert Yockey that DNA transcription and translation are encoding and decoding as defined in information theory expounded by Claude Shannon and not derivable from currently known laws of physics.
 He provides an overview of the following mechanisms, which he regards as more likely sources of variation: